reuteras/malir/README.md

 Before the installation is finished you will have to logout one time (update group membership for Docker) and reboot the computer one time (updated settings).
 You have to rerun the **install.sh** script after logging out and rebooting the computer.
 The **install.sh** script will tell you when to logout and reboot.
 To start the process run the following command in the malir directory.

     ./install.sh

-The Malcolm scripts are interactive so you can select settings.
-Usually I use the defaults and only change:

-- "docker info" failed, attempt to install Docker?
-(Y/n):
-- Attempt to install Docker using official repositories?
-(Y/n): n
-- Docker not installed via official repositories.
-Attempt to install Docker via convenience script (please read https://github.com/docker/docker-install)? (y/N): y
-- Enable file extraction with Zeek? -> yes
-- Select file extraction behavior -> all
-- Select file preserveration behavior -> all
-- Scan extracted files with ClamAV -> yes
-- Scan extracted files with Yara -> yes
-- Scan extracted PE files with Capa? -> yes

 After the installation is finished you can optionally run the following command to install some additional tools.
 See the script for more information.